Benemrxr/toolkits-architectures/reports/Report_4.md

 3. Created module `dbactions.py`

 Inside of this module, we defined different functions in order to make extractions and insertion of our input- and prediction data into our database easier.
 We further added functions to create the database and tables.
 One special function, that we would like to point out here is the `check_database_exists` function.
-This function makes it possible for us to check, whether the database was alreadyd.
-Therefore we can avoid problems with duplicates.
+This function makes it possible for us to check, whether the database was already created.
+This helps us to avoid problems with duplicates.
 We later implement this function into our main script in order to check, whether the database already exists.

 4. Serializer and Deserializer

-Since we were not able to insert our 2D Numpy-arrays into the database, we had to come up with an idea.
+Since we were not able to insert our 2D Numpy-arrays directly into the database, we had to come up with an idea.
 With the help of our friend, we were able to create the module `serialize.py`.
 Inside of this module, there are two functions defined.
 The first one takes the array and converts it into binary strings ("BYTEA" Data Type in PostgreSQL).
 This datatype can then be added to our database.
 On the other hand, we also want to extract data from our database in order to make predictions.
 We therefore did kind of the same thing backwards and defined it as the deserializer-function.

 5. Merge our modules into our `main.pyTF_CPP_MIN_LOG_LEVEL=2